mlaizure/holberton-system_engineering-devops/README.md

 These projects teach us how to use the shell and write shell scripts.
 Most of the files are executable shell scripts.
+They consist of looking around the shell, manipulating files in the shell, altering file/directory permissions, and other related concepts.